-The Hazardous Waste Management Program ’s Research Team conducts high-quality research to inform the Program’s priorities.
+The Hazardous Waste Management Program’s Research Team conducts high-quality research to inform the Program’s priorities.
 We use data and collaboration to ensure that our programs are in line with best practices and policies.

-The Research Team’s work focuses on preventing toxic chemical exposures in King County’s residents and workers and protecting the environment.
+The Research Team’s work focuses on preventing hazardous chemical exposures in King County’s residents and workers and protecting the environment.
 We achieve this by gathering data and conducting research studies.
 We identify the most hazardous chemical exposures in our community and then develop strategies to prevent those exposures.
 Our work is used to develop new environmental policies and to help people choose safer chemicals and products.

 We strive to do all of our research work through a racial equity lens.
 The reason is two-fold.
 First, we must ensure that our policies and services are relevant to the communities we serve.
 Second, we know people of color are particularly impacted by chemical exposures, and we do not want to inadvertently burden our most under-served and vulnerable populations.